TurtlewareAU/homelab-docs/Homelab/HA - Kubernetes with K3s/K3S - Argo CD setup.md

 ##### Grab the initial password
 ---

 The last step when everything is up and running is to get the admin default password.
-This can be done by issuing the
+This can be done by issuing the following command.
+This will print to the console the username and password.

 ```bash
 kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d
 ```

+With all the above steps.
+Head to your Master machines ip:port and you will see the Argocd login page.